 Another APT distinction between types of moving targets is between Standard Targets and minor bodies (Asteroids and Comets).
 For Standard Targets, ephemerides can be computed using information directly accessible to and maintained by APT.
 For the minor bodies, the user must supply orbital elements, either manually or by retrieving them from the JPL Horizons system using the built-in APT function.

-Note that many of the high level APT entries for moving targets are analogous to the Fixed Target case (e.g. Name in Proposal, Name for the archive, Keywords, and so forth).
+Note that many of the high level APT entries for moving targets are analogous to the Fixed Target case (e.g. Name in Proposal, Name for the Archive, Description, and so forth).
 Observers familiar with specifying moving targets for HST observations will see that the functionality for JWST is identical.

 For many more details about specifying solar system targets in APT, see the Solar System Targets proposal parameters article.
 Also, information is available on Special Requirements needed for many moving target observations.